- Unwanted hair is most often caused by heredity and PCOS.

 Shaving is basically like trimming or cutting the hair.
 It doesn’t affect hair growth at all.
 In fact, it’s a myth that shaving hair causes it to grow back thicker.
 When a hair is cut off it grows back without the fine point, making it feel thicker.
 It doesn’t cost much, but shaving can cause ingrown hairs, which can lead to “folliculitis” (inflammation of a hair follicle), ranging from a few red bumps on the skin to a severe rash.
 To avoid problems, you should always shave in the direction that the hair grows, don’t repeat strokes, and wet the hair or use a shaving cream before you begin.

-Tweezing is the cheapest method of hair removal, but it can take a lot of time and it hurts, so it’s not a good option for large areas.
+Tweezing is the cheapest method of hair removal, but it can take a lot of time and it can hurt, so it’s not a good option for large areas.
 If you use a decent pair of tweezers, you can pull out the hair at the root, but the hair will eventually grow back at the same thickness.
 Sometimes girls can develop an irritation where they tweeze which can become infected.

 Waxing is considered an older method, however soy-based wax is now available.
 Soy-based wax is better than older waxes because the wax doesn’t stick to your skin, only the hair.
 Some people feel a sting for a couple of seconds when the wax is pulled off of the skin.
 Although fairly inexpensive to do at home (a few dollars per application), waxing is best done in a salon or spa where the temperature of the wax is controlled so there’s less of a chance of burning your skin, which can cause scarring.
 Since waxing removes the entire hair root, your skin may get pink or red and feel tender.
 You should apply an antibacterial lotion after each treatment.